top of page

 What Should I Expect During and After the Procedure?

 • Before surgery: You will undergo a pre-operative assessment to ensure you’re a good candidate for robotic-assisted surgery.
-Your surgeon will explain the procedure and answer any questions you may have.
+Your surgeon will explain the procedure and answer questions

-• During surgery: The procedure is performed with the assistance of the robotic system.
-You will be under general anesthesia, asleep, and won’t feel any pain during the operation.
+• During surgery: You will be under general anesthesia, asleep, and won’t feel any pain during the operation.

-• After surgery: Because robotic surgery is minimally invasive, recovery is usually quicker than traditional surgery.
-Most robotic surgery is performed as an outpatient procedure were you can expect to go home the same day.
+• After surgery: Most robotic surgery is performed as an outpatient procedure were you can expect to go home the same day.
 However, you may be discharged from the hospital sooner and experience less post-operative discomfort compared to traditional surgery.

 Commonly asked questions about robotic surgery